wxMEdit/wxMEdit/README.txt

 ChangeLog:
 ----------
+wxMEdit v2.9.7.2:
+  1. made manual update checking asynchronously as same as automatic update checking.
+  2. made default window size bigger.
+  3. added more choices for whether pasting as hex-string in hex-area when editing in hex-mode.
+  4. added new feature: Paste with Overwriting in Hex Area.
+  5. updated FreeBSD packaging that switched to pkgng via ports.
+  6. updated Chinese translations.
+  7. other minor changes and bug fixes.

 wxMEdit v2.9.7:
   1. added new encoding "CP437 for ASCII-Art" to support ASCII-Art better.
   2. added automatically checking for updates.